xerolinux/XeroHub/content/iso.md

 This project depends on you.
 The more support I get, the longer it will live for.
 I cannot, due to my situation, keep maintaining something like this for free, it costs money.
 Hosting, Internet, and so on.
 I hope you understand.

-You know how to flash it to a USB, if not, just use either [**Etcher**](https://etcher.balena.io) ot **Ventoy** and off to the races you go.
-The choice is yours.
+Even though ISO will boot using **SystemD-Boot** starting September for Live Environment, it will still be using **Grub** for installed system.
+Change had to be done to fix issue with *Legacy Bios* boot.
+Also that's what **Arch** uses by default now.
+Oh and we highly recommend the use of **Ventoy** to boot, so you have **Grub** as fallback in case **SystemD-Boot** fails.
+If you burn using **Etcher** or similar tools there will be nothing to fall back to.
+Just an FYI.

 {{< article link="/posts/ventoy-multi-boot/" >}}

-ISO boots using **Grub** not **Systemd-Boot**, simply coz I prefer it lol.
-I had to make a few choices.
-It's hard to satisfy everyone.
-I hope the ones I made aren't too bad.
-Hehe ;)

-I sure hope you enjoy it, and let me know how it goes.
+With that, I sure hope you enjoy it, and let me know how it goes.
 For support feel free to join my personal and free [**Discord Server**](https://discord.gg/5sqxTSuKZu).
 I will do my best to help.